Below are a variety of tips on how to take care of your pregnant dog and keeping them happy during their pregnancy.

 A safe, quiet, draft-free and traffic-free area of the house should be chosen for the whelping box.
 The whelping box should be of an easy to clean material.
 A children’s plastic swimming pool is often used because it is easy to keep clean and the mother dog can step out of the pool but the pups are kept safely inside.
 A whelping box with a “pig rail” around it can help prevent neonatal crushing by the mother.
 Washable rugs and blankets can be placed inside to allow puppies to crawl around and develop their muscles.
 Set up and introduce the expectant dog to the whelping box one week before the whelping date so she becomes familiar and comfortable with the setting.

-First stage of labor: The first stage of labor lasts 2-12 hours and involves increased uterine motility and cervical dilation.
+The first stage of labor lasts 2-12 hours and involves increased uterine motility and cervical dilation.
 The dog may show nervousness, shivering, anorexia, and vomiting.

-Second stage of labor: The second stage of labor involves stronger uterine contractions and fluid expulsion.
+The second stage of labor involves stronger uterine contractions and fluid expulsion.
 The average delivery time per pup is 30-60 minutes.
 Rest periods between puppies are normal if the mother is resting comfortably and taking care of the already delivered pups.
 The greenish-black discharge seen along with delivery of pups is a normal product of labor

 The mother dog should break the thin whitish membrane surrounding the pup.
 If she does not do this promptly on her own, remove these membranes especially around the nostrils to avoid suffocation.